Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 # ... plus body water, muscle mass, bone mass, BMI

-Here’s a problem I didn’t anticipate: the scale sends multiple packets per measurement.
-First you get weight-only packets (0x20), then eventually a complete packet with impedance (0x21).
-Sometimes the impedance packet arrives seconds after the weight.
+The scale sends multiple packets per measurement.
+First you receive weight-only packets (0x20), then eventually a complete packet with impedance (0x21).
+Sometimes the impedance reading arrives seconds after the weight, like a slow friend catching up at a pedestrian crossing.

 I needed an ETL pipeline that could:

-5. Update existing measurements if better data arrives later
+- Update existing measurements if superior data arrives later

 def group_into_sessions(packets: list[dict], gap_seconds: int = 30) -> list[list[dict]]: